gviscoli/PCH.Docs/Weather Station POC/WeatherStation.md

 # Weather Station Proof of Concept
-For purely didactic and experimental purposes, I decided to create a **IoT PoC** for a **Home Weather Station** by reusing a series of devices that had been gathering dust in my studio for too long.
+For purely didactic and experimental **purpose**, I decided to create a **IoT PoC** for a **Home Weather Station** by reusing a series of devices that had been gathering dust in my studio for too long.

 The goal of the PoC is to familiarize yourself with the **Azure Internet of Things (IoT)** and to experiment with a series of cloud technologies such as **Azure IoT Hub**, **Azure Function** and **Azure SignalR**.
 Also, as mentioned above, in the future, I could be extend the PoC using emerging technologies like edge computing, artificial intelligence and digital twins.